tommeagher/napkinspork/README.md

 # NapkinSpork
-## Everything you need to start eating like a king
+## Everything you need to start eating like royalty
 ### Setting up a new Mac OS X machine

 Preparing for my next new machine, inspired by...